-of graduates who applied accepted into MU Vet Med
+of 2019 graduates who applied were accepted into the MU veterinary medicine program

 - Reproduction Research

 - Sinclair Research

 - US Department of Agriculture (USDA)

 - Cactus Family Farms